Zero trust for AI agents, as a property of the network. Whisper.

 endpoint.
 Checkpoints are periodically anchored to Bitcoin via OpenTimestamps

 for an independent timestamp.
-The log is tamper-evident and signed today;
+The log reaches publicly verifiable / split-view-resistant

 ## Abuse policy and revocation SLA